treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 The `UserDict` class initializer makes a dictionary which it stores in `self.data`.
 All of the methods on this dictionary-like `UserDict` class wrap around this `self.data` dictionary.
+`UserList` works the same way, except its `data` attribute wraps around a `list` object.
-If we want to customize one of these methods, we just override it and change what it does.
+If we want to customize one of the `dict` or `list` methods or these classes, we can just override it and change what it does.

 You can think of `UserDict` and `UserList` as **wrapper classes**.
 When we inherit from these classes, we're wrapping around a `data` attribute which we proxy all our method lookups to.